VUnit/vunit/docs/com/user_guide.rst

 The sender of a message is the owner of that message while it's being created.
 As soon as the ``send`` procedure is called that ownership is handed over to the receiver and the message passed to the ``send`` call can no longer be used to retrieve the information you pushed into it.
+If you need to keep the message information you can make a copy before calling ``send``.

 Since memory is allocated whenever you push to a message its important that the receiver side deallocates that memory to avoid memory leaks.
 This can be done explicitly by deleting the message.